What Is Website Maintenance?

-If you’re running a business, your website is the epicenter of it all—it’s how potential customers find you and how they learn about what you offer.
-It’s where they finally decide whether or not to give you their hard-earned money.
+If you’re running a business, your website is the epicenter of it all — it’s how potential customers find you and how they learn about what you offer.
+It’s where they decide whether to give you their hard-earned money.
+Without proper web maintenance, your website could look outdated and won’t give off the best impression of your business to its visitors.

 In this article, we will cover everything you need to know about web maintenance so that you can make informed decisions about how to maintain your website going forward.